 South Carolina | SC Picture Project | Lexington County Photos | Peachtree Rock Heritage Preserve

-The Peachtree Rock Heritage Preserve is located in Lexington County, near the small town of Swansea.
-The 460-acre preserve is co-managed by the South Carolina Department of Natural Resources and The Nature Conservancy.
+Peachtree Rock Heritage Preserve in Lexington County is a 460-acre sanctuary that boasts some of the state’s most diverse plant communities along with the unique sandstone formations that lend the preserve its name.
+The land is jointly managed by the South Carolina Department of Natural Resources and The Nature Conservancy.

 Address: Peachtree Rock Road, Swansea, SC 29073

 Peachtree Rock Heritage Preserve Map

 Peachtree Rock Heritage Preserve Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Peachtree Rock Heritage Preserve, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!